From upsets to record attendances, these are the trends that have emerged at the Women's World Cup | KRDO

 Australia has twice played in front of crowds exceeding 75,000 in Sydney, limited only by the capacity of the stadium.

-The attendance of 1,533,545 fans so far in the first two rounds has exceeded the previous record total of 1.35 million when the World Cup was staged in Canada in 2015.
+The attendance of 1,533,545 fans so far in the first two rounds has exceeded the previous record total of 1,353,506 when the World Cup was staged in Canada in 2015.

-More than 500,000 people have attend fan zones in host cities to watch games on giant screens.
+More than 500,000 people have attended fan zones in host cities to watch games on giant screens.

 James Robson is at https://twitter.com/jamesalanrobson